rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### Considerations for Management Groups

 - Are not enabled by default - you need to opt-in to get this functionality.
 - When you enable Management Groups, the platform will create the Tenant Root Group for you.
-The id of this group cannot be changed and is always the same as the id of your Azure AD tenant (I will explain those very soon).
+The id of this group cannot be changed and is always the same as the id of your Entra ID tenant (I will explain those very soon).
 - You can create a tree-like structure of Management Groups up to six levels deep (seven with the root).
 - But Microsoft recommends keeping the hierarchy as flat as possible
 - Consider groupings by location, environment, and business unit.